RE-Price-Predictor/ml-predictor/README.md

 Random Forest and Linear Regression were initially used to predict future house prices in NY state

 After evaluating initial results, we decided to leverage Random Forest model that was delivering more accurate predictions compared to Linear Regression
+---
+### Data Clean-Up and Model Training
+- Reading in and merging the data for historical house sales and median household incomes
+- Dropping rows with NaN from the combined data frame
+- Removing outliers
+- Creating training and testing datasets with the following breakdown (2/3 training data vs. 1/3 Testing data)

+---

 ### Linear Regression Model: Show the Importance of Adjusting for Inflation
 - Option 1: NOT Adj-ed price by inflation < $10MM; All features